findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 }
 ```

-Go's regexp implementation is known to be relatively slow, but if you think that
+Go’s regexp implementation is known to be relatively slow, but if you think that
-regexp needs its own compiler and processor it's not so surprisings, isn't it?
+regexp needs its compiler and processor, it’s not so surprising.

-The hand optimized version of `Decamel` function is almost 10 times faster.
-It
+The hand-optimized version of the Decamel function is almost ten times faster.
-sounds quite much, but it's natural because we don't need all the versatility
+It sounds pretty much like it’s natural because we don’t need all the
-that the full regexp offers.
-We need just transform inputted CamelCase string to normal
+versatility of the entire regexp.
+We need to transform the inputted CamelCase
-lower case string.
-However, in
-this particular case the input strings aren't without some exceptions, because
+string to a standard lowercase string.
+However, in this case, the input strings
-they are coming from Go compiler itself.
-And still the input set is small enough
+aren’t without some exceptions because they come from the Go compiler itself.
+And still, the input set is small enough that we quickly see the difference.
+And
-that we easily see the difference.
-And now we can shrink the problem space to
+now, we can shrink the problem space to our specific needs.
-our specific need.

-The faster version of `Decamel` that's still quite readable:
+The faster version of Decamel that’s still quite readable:

 ```go
 func Decamel(s string) string {